Python-BI-2023/HW4_Functions2/README.md

 Name's operation: "charge".
 Counts the number of amino acids with positive charge, negative charge, and neutral amino acids in the sequence.

+Arguments:
 - seq: Amino acid sequence (string).
 - positive_charge: List of amino acids with positive charge (default is ['R', 'K', 'H']).
 - negative_charge: List of amino acids with negative charge (default is ['D', 'E']).

+Returns:
-- Returns: A dictionary (or list of dictionaries) containing the counts of amino acids and their labels.
+- Dictionary (or list of dictionaries) containing the counts of amino acids and their labels.

 ##### Example:
 ```python